 The Danish economy is a prosperous one, with a high standard of living and education.
-Many Danes have studied abroad in countries where English is the main language, so there is no need to worry about communicating with your colleagues or professors.
-Denmark has a well-developed healthcare system and high level of education which makes it an attractive place for international students to study Denmark without IELTS.
+Many Danes have studied abroad in countries where English is the primary language, so there is no need to worry about communicating with your colleagues or professors.
+Denmark has a well-developed healthcare system and a high level of education which makes it an attractive place for international students to study Denmark without IELTS.

 How to Apply for Danish Universities?